-In the end, our goal is simple and honest, not only we want to provide an e-learning platform that can be useful in academic environment, professional interviews, or even for just a programming enthusiast who wants to learn more, but also we want to do it in openly manner, so that it can be freely accessed, used, changed, and shared by everyone.
+In the end, our goal is simple and honest, not only we want to provide an appellative e-learning platform that can be useful in academic environment, professional interviews, or even for just a programming enthusiast who wants to learn more, where every user can solve and create coding challenges, as well as questionnaires to put to test the best of his abilities, but also we want to do it in openly manner, so that it can be freely accessed, used, changed, and shared by everyone.

 1.1.
 Outline